 This short EHC film explains what an Education, Health and Care plan is and who can have one.
 The young people taking part in this film have been working with the Department for Education and local authorities to make sure Education, Health and Care plans focus on children and young people's aspirations and what they want to achieve.

-There isn't an easy 'yes' or 'no' answer to this question for parents/carers.
-This is because this is something usually decided through the Graduated approach and EHC needs assessment.
+There isn't an easy 'yes' or 'no' answer to this question for parents and carers.
+This is because this is something usually decided through the graduated approach and EHC needs assessment.

 You can see a sample of how a EHC plan looks in Somerset here